NativeScript/docs-v7/docs/core-concepts/properties.md

 ---
 title: Property System
 description: NativeScript provides own property system based on a wrapper around the well known JavaScript's `Object.defineProperty`.
-To deliver good developer experience in the context of mobile development with UI and CSS elements, we provided a number or extended classes known as Property System.
+To deliver good developer experience in the context of mobile development with UI and CSS elements, we provided a number of extended classes known as Property System.
 position: 95
 slug: properties
 publish: true